-Keeping a well-organized garden is one of the best ways to ensure you don’t get overwhelmed and that your garden thrives year after year.
+Keeping a well-organized garden, along with knowing gardening terms, is one of the best ways to ensure you don’t get overwhelmed and that your garden thrives year after year.
 Keeping track of who owns what, when flowers are in bloom, and which veggies need space for growth will help you keep an eye on things so there’s no reason to panic if something needs attention.

 The key is planning ahead.
 How you do this will depend on your gardening style and level of organization, but the general idea is that the earlier you start planning out your garden, the more time you have to address any potential issues before they take over.
 It can seem like a small task, but creating a clear structure and boundaries for your vegetable area will help you stay organized throughout the growing season.